Wednesday, 1 July 2015

 This was followed by steak for the unwavering Keith and duck for me, both accompanied by baked potatoes and tomatoes roasted with herbs.

-I had a classy selection of cheeses, of which I ate some and put the rest away for marching food in the morning.
+I had a classy selection of cheeses, of which I ate some and then put the rest away for marching food in the morning.